fabriccio27/django-movies-frontend/README.md

 # Plan
-- check if I can retrieve/push data from django backend API
+- check if I can retrieve/push data from django backend API.
     - GET request for movie list.
     - POST request to register user.
     - POST request to add movie review with valid credentials